Lisa Murkowski: Tenure and political positions

 In 2021, when asked whether she would remain a Republican, Murkowski replied, "if the Republican Party has become nothing more than the party of Trump, I sincerely question whether this is the party for me", but added, "I have absolutely no desire to move over to the Democratic side of the aisle.
 I can't be somebody that I'm not."
 In 2024, when asked if she intended to remain a Republican, Murkowski replied that she was "independently minded".
 Asked whether that meant she might drop her party affiliation, she responded: "I am navigating my way through some very interesting political times.
 Let's just leave it at that."
 She later added that she was "not attached to a label" and was "more comfortable with that identity [...] than with an identity […] as a Republican, as a party person", but that she would remain a registered Republican.
 Murkowski has criticized DOGE, saying she refuses to compromise her integrity by remaining silent.
 In April 2025, when questioned about the political climate, she said, "We are all afraid", adding, "retaliation is real".

 Since Trump regained the presidency in 2025, Murkowski has voted in line with his administration's position in about 85% of major Senate votes.
-This includes support for most Cabinet and judicial nominees.
+This includes support for most cabinet and judicial nominees, although she has opposed Trump's military operation in Iran.